Graciano1997/technology_blog_app/README.md

 <b>This is Technology-Blog-App.</b>

-A Ruby on Rails application, but in this milestone we focused on adding cancancan gem to handle authorization in the App...
+A Ruby on Rails application, but in this milestone we focused on adding API points...

 ## 🛠 Built With <a name="built-with"></a>
 <div >